RamonLean/Scanner-de-Rede/README.md

-# Scanner-de-Rede
+# Network-scanner.

-Scanner de Rede em python para detectar dispositivos conectados.
-Código simples e funcional que pode servir para criar uma ferramenta mais robusta e para fins de aprendizado.
+Simple network scanner to detect devices connected to the network.
+Simple code that can be used to implement a more robust tool.

-Exemplo de uso: python3 Scanner_de_Rede.py 192.168.10.1/24
+Exemplo de uso: sudo python3 network_scanner.py 192.168.10.1/24

-Bibliotecas necessárias: scapy e argparse
+Dependencies: scapy e argparse pip install scapy